dev-pratap-singh/LYZR-Hackathon/README.md

      - Hierarchical clustering using Leiden technique
      - Bottom-up community summaries for holistic understanding
      - Global Search for corpus-wide reasoning
-     - Local Search for entity-specific queries
+     - Local Search for entity-specific queries (partially implemented in v1.1.0)
      - DRIFT Search with community context
      - Basic Search as fallback